 Vanilla extract is not very rich in vitamins.
 It contains moderate levels of vitamin B2, vitamin B3, vitamin B6, vitamins B1 and B5.

-However, vanilla extract completely lacks vitamin D, vitamin A, both folic acid and folate forms of vitamin B9, vitamin K, vitamin B12, vitamins E and C.
+However, vanilla extract completely lacks vitamin D, vitamin A, vitamin K, vitamins B9 and B12, vitamin E, and vitamin C.

 Vanilla extract is low in sodium.

-A specific number has not been calculated for vanilla extract’s glycemic index, however it is low.
+A specific number has not yet been calculated for vanilla extract’s glycemic index; however, it is assumed to be low.

-As about 90% of vanilla extract consists of water and alcohol, its acidity is near neutral, meaning the pH is around 7.
+Since about 90% of vanilla extract consists of water and alcohol, its acidity is near neutral, meaning the pH value is around 7.

-The acidity of vanilla extract based on potential renal acid load (PRAL) has been calculated to be -3.3, making it alkaline.
-PRAL shows the capacity of base or acid production of the food, inside the human body.
+The acidity of vanilla extract based on the potential renal acid load (PRAL) has been calculated to be -3.3, making it alkaline-forming.
+PRAL shows the base or acid production capacity of the food inside the human body.

 Weight Loss & Diets

-Vanilla extract overall consists mostly of water and alcohol, therefore is very low in calories.
-An average amount of vanilla extract that is usually used in recipes is one teaspoon, which contains almost no fats and only half a gram of carbohydrates.
+Vanilla extract overall consists mostly of water and alcohol; therefore, it is very low in calories.
+An average amount of vanilla extract usually used in recipes is one teaspoon, which contains almost no fats and only half a gram of carbohydrates.

 Vanilla extract can be used as a natural sweetener instead of white sugar for people trying to lose weight.
-In comparison to white sugar, vanilla extract has a much lower glycemic index and about 8 times less carbohydrates.
+In comparison to white sugar, vanilla extract has a much lower glycemic index and about eight times fewer carbohydrates.